How to open a Euro bank account from Australia

 Airwallex Euro Global Account is a powerful Euro alternative

-Airwallex Foreign Currency Accounts are designed to make it easy to open a Euro account in Australia.
+Airwallex international business payments are designed to make it easy to open a Euro business account in Australia.

 In fact, you don’t even have to leave your house.
 There’s no need to visit a branch in Germany, or jump through hoops as a foreign resident.
-You can open your account entirely online, with just a few clicks.
+You can open your account entirely online, with just a few clicks, furthermore you can open a wide range of other business accounts for other countries:

 Then once your account is online, you can start sending and receiving payments in Euro immediately—no German ID or address required.